FTE Doctoral Fellowships General Instructions

 Adviser Letter of Reference:

 One letter of reference from the applicant’s adviser is required.
 For applicants at the dissertation stage, the adviser should comment on the content and design of the dissertation and the applicant’s ability to complete the work in the proposed timeline.
-A link to this form is provided within the application.
-Please forward the link to the faculty members who will provide your letter of reference.
-Letters of Reference must be received by February 1.
+The request to submit this recommendation is automatically forwarded to the individual you list in your application.
+Letters of Reference must be received by February 15.

 Academic Letter of Reference:

 One letter of reference from a faculty member on your dissertation committee, other than your adviser is required.
 If you are not yet at the dissertation stage, you may select a member of the faculty who can attest in detail to the quality of your work and potential as a theological educator.
 The student’s adviser should write one faculty letter.
 Each faculty member should comment on the content and design of the dissertation and the applicant’s ability to complete the work in the proposed timeline.
-A link to this form is provided within the application.
-Please forward the link to the faculty members who will provide your letter of reference.
-Letters of Reference must be received by February 1.
+The request to submit this recommendation is automatically forwarded to the individual you list in your application.
+Letters of Reference must be received by February 15.

 Community Letter of Reference:

 One letter of reference from a community representative is also required.
 This letter should attest to the applicant’s commitment to concerns of particular communities beyond the academy.
-A reference form link is provided within the application.
-Please forward this link to the community representative who will provide your letter of reference.
-Letters of Reference must be received by February 1.
+The request to submit this recommendation is automatically forwarded to the individual you list in your application.
+Letters of Reference must be received by February 15.

 Please have the director of graduate studies or the academic dean at your graduate school complete the academic form.
 This form outlines the specific degree requirements of your program.
 Applicants at the dissertation stage should be sure to include the date on which the dissertation prospectus was approved.
-A link to this form is provided within the application and should be forwarded to your director of graduate studies or your dean.
-Academic form must be received by February 1.
+The request to submit this recommendation is automatically forwarded to the individual you list in your application.
+Academic form must be received by February 15.